H-J-P/Ikarus/README.md

 SU-33
 TF-51D
 UH-1H

 All these configurations are customizable.

 Today we have 5 render layer.
-How renders Ikarus this layers?
+How renders Ikarus this layers:

-Background
+- Background
-Accessories (for screws, bolds, labels etc.)
+- Accessories (for screws, bolds, labels etc.)
-Gauges
+- Gauges
-Lamps
+- Lamps
-Buttons and switches
+- Buttons and switches

 And the gauges have:

-A layer for the gauge
+- A layer for the gauge
-A layer for a glass image (for red/green light etc.)
+- A layer for a glass image (for red/green light etc.)
-A layer for a frame image
+- A layer for a frame image

 All of these layers may have semitransparent.